 In a 90-d study examining the in vivo degradation of Polylactic Acid in rats, an implant chamber containing 100 mg of Polylactic Acid was implanted on either side of the midline, subcutaneously, in 22 rats.33 Radioactive, [14C]Polylactic Acid was implanted in 15 rats, while the remaining 7 rats were implanted with non-radiolabeled Polylactic Acid to serve as controls.
 Seven rats (5 with the radiolabeled test article, and 2 controls) were placed in metabolic cages, and urine and feces were collected every 4 d for analysis of radioactivity.
 After 90 d, these 7 animals were killed and radioactivity was measured in the liver, kidney, lung, heart, brain, spleen, muscles, pouch around the chamber, and the contents of the implant chamber.
 The remaining 15 rats (10 with the radiolabeled test article and 5 controls) were placed in conventional cages and killed at 2 h, 7 d, 14 d, 1 mo, or 2 mo after implantation.
-Vital organs and implant chamber contents were analyzed for presence of the radioactivity was found in the vital organs of any of the animals.
-The authors surmised that these results evidenced the slow biodegradability of Polylactic Acid.
+Vital organs and implant chamber contents were analyzed for presence of the radioactivity was recovered in the feces or urine of the animals during the 3-mo period, and no radioactivity was found in the vital organs of any of the animals.
+The authors surmised that these results evidenced the slow biodegradability of Polylactic Acid, as well as the possibility of degradation and elimination via respiration.